 Yes, onboarding will include standard elements that provide the consistency required for a shared work experience.
 But if everything about your program is the same for each participant, then you lose out on the chance to demonstrate to people that their unique abilities and contributions are valued.
 Look for ways to personalize new hire communications and tailor experiences based on the individual’s role or function.
 For example, don’t give all new hires the same tour when you can lead them through the areas of your campus where they’re most likely to spend their time.

 Of course, you can’t deliver an effective onboarding experience if the new employee doesn’t show up.
 Unfortunately, a strong job market means that “ghosting” on the first day of work is on the rise, and research by Randstad indicates it may be most prevalent among Gen Z. An uptick in ghosting is one of the main reasons why we’re hearing more about the importance of “preboarding” activities, a term used for new hire outreach that happens well before the first day of work.
 You can check out Dr. John Sullivan’s anti-ghosting toolkit on ERE for innovative ideas to mitigate ghosting at your organization.

 Onboarding new hires presents an ideal opportunity to communicate your employee referral program.
-ERPs have proven to be a top source of quality hires, make sure yours delivers results!
-Download our e-book on how to get the most out of your Employee Referral Program now.
+ERPs have proven to be a top source of quality hires, so make sure yours delivers results!
+Download our E-Book on how to get the most out of your Employee Referral Program now.